My mother spent the entire week stoking the flames of our expectations.

 “Oh dear, we better get going,” she exclaimed.

-“We are not moving to the suburbs,” he said with absolute finality, “The the math does not work with my income.”
+“We are not moving to the suburbs,” he said with absolute finality, “We can’t afford it.”

 “But there is no harm in looking…” she said.